Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Construction of Modular Units for

-We want to apply the results above to lift non-trivial linear relations among characteristic functions of self-dual isotropic subgroups of \(L'/L\) to obtain identities for the $\eta$-function. \begin{Korollar} Let $p$ be a prime number.
-We have the following identity for the $\eta$-function
+We want to apply the results above to lift non-trivial linear relations among characteristic functions of self-dual isotropic subgroups of \(D_{p,p}\) to obtain identities between the $\eta$-function. \begin{Korollar} Let $p$ be a prime number.
+We have the following identity between $\eta$-functions

 \end{Korollar}

 This identity is well-known for \(p=2\), see for example \cite{Eta}, but for $p \geq 3$ the result seems to be new.

 \begin{proof} Recall from the proof of Proposition \ref{propInvP} the shorthand notation for the self-dual isotropic subgroups of $D_{p,p}$: